Christopher Del Sesto: 1956 gubernatorial bid

 Although Del Sesto won a plurality, he didn't become Governor that year.
 The Board of Elections completed its count on December 18, 1956; Del Sesto was the apparent winner by 427 votes.
 But in what was known as the "long count," the Rhode Island Supreme Court invalidated 5,000 civilian, absentee and shut-in ballots cast prior to election day on the grounds that a constitutional amendment required such votes to be cast on, rather than prior to, election day.
 The decision, released on New Year's Day, 1957, resulted in Roberts remaining in office by a plurality of 711 votes.
 The incumbent Governor's brother was on the Court and recused himself from the decision, but "two of the four judges hearing the case, Chief Justice Edmund W. Flynn and Justice Francis B. Condon, both Democrats, were elected to the Supreme Court" under dubious circumstances "during Rhode Island's infamous 'Bloodless Revolution of 1935'."

-Governor of Rhode Island 1959-1961
+Governorship 1959-1961

 Del Sesto ran again in 1958 and this time he defeated Roberts by 6,230 votes.
 He served as governor for one two-year term, from January 6, 1959, to January 3, 1961.

 During his first year in office, Del Sesto set a record by vetoing ninety-eight pieces of legislation passed by a Democratic-controlled state legislature.
 Also during his administration, an accelerated program of highway construction was implemented, state aid for education to cities and towns was liberalized, and a state scholarship program was established.

-He ran for re-election in 1960, but lost to Democratic lieutenant governor, John A. Notte, Jr. by 53,274 votes That year, Del Sesto had been a delegate to the Republican National Convention and made one of the speeches seconding the presidential nomination of Vice President Richard Nixon.
+He ran for re-election in 1960, but lost to Democratic lieutenant governor, John A. Notte, Jr. by 53,274 votes that year, Del Sesto had been a delegate to the Republican National Convention and made one of the speeches seconding the presidential nomination of Vice President Richard Nixon.